-What is the Big Deal about Daily Dose Volume?
+Why is Daily Dose Volume Important?

-One of the most basic concepts in toxicological assessment is that:

-"The dose makes the poison."
+One of the most basic concepts in toxicological assessment is that: "The dose makes the poison."

 A substance can adversely affect health only if the amount of the substance to which an individual is exposed (dose) exceeds a tolerable threshold.